matej-outly/ric/ric_auth/README.md

 User overriding feature enables the system administrator to work with the application as a different user.
 The feature is integrated to the RicAuth module.
 All you need to do is to provide `can_override_user` attribute on the User model.
 It can be done with `can_override_user` column in the `users` DB table so you can enable this feature only for selected users.

-To include both features into the application, you must include `RicAuth::Concerns::Overrides` concertn into the `ApplicationController` class:
+To include both features into the application, you must include `RicAuth::Concerns::OverridesBoth` or `RicAuth::Concerns::OverridesUser` concern to support user overriding into the `ApplicationController` class:

 ```ruby
 class ApplicationController < ActionController::Base